basecamp/kamal-proxy/README.md

 For example, to run the proxy on a port other than 80 (the default) you could:

-    mproxy run --port 8080
+    mproxy run --http-port 8080

 Run `mproxy help run` to see the full list of options.

 To route traffic through the proxy to a web application, you `deploy` instances of the application to the proxy.
-Deploying instances makes them available to the proxy, and also replaces any previous instances that are no longer being used.
+Deploying an instance makes it available to the proxy, and replace the instance it was using before (if any).

-Use the format `hostname:port` when specifying the application instances.
-You can specify one or more instances in each deployment; if there's more than one, the traffic will be load-balanced between all of them.
+Use the format `hostname:port` when specifying the instance to deploy.

 For example: